 - treatment and cure

 of leukemia and allied blood disorders.
 Grants of up to $130,000 per annum will be considered for salaries for research workers and maintenance costs for research projects in the areas outlined above.
-Grants will be awarded for one to three years.
+Grants will be awarded for one to two years.

 Closing date for receipt of applications is 26th August 2022.